 To help you choose the best document scanner for your business, there are some key questions you want to ask yourself that will help you effectively narrow your search.

 What do you need to scan?

-The type of scanner you select should be able to easily scan the types of documents you need to digitize and render a clear, crisp image.
+The type of scanner you select should be able to easily scan the types of documents you need to digitize and render clear, crisp images.
 Are you scanning paper documents and receipts?
 Do you need to scan photo identification?
 Are you planning on scanning photographs?

 To scan photographs, though, you’ll need a scanner designed specifically for images.
 Photo scanners offer higher resolution and enhanced color, preserving the appearance of photographs when rendered digitally.

 How many documents do you intend to scan?

-If you plan on digitizing decades of paper archives, you will need a high-volume document scanner.
-High-end document scanners usually come with an automatic feeder that can digitize large amounts of paperwork without supervision, allowing you to create a digital archive and ditch the filing cabinets.
+If you plan to digitize paper archives, you will need a high-volume document scanner.
+High-end document scanners usually come with an automatic feeder that can digitize large amounts of paperwork without requiring close supervision, allowing you to create a digital archive of your files.

+If you plan to scan documents occasionally, though, you’ll be better served with a less expensive model.
+Depending on your needs, there are portable document scanners that do the job, as well as smartphone applications that use your phone’s camera to digitally recreate documents.
 [Interested in learning more about document management software?
 Check out our reviews and best picks.]

-If you only scan documents occasionally, though, you’ll be better served with a cheaper model.
-There are portable document scanners that do the trick, as well as smartphone applications that leverage the camera on your phone to digitally recreate documents.

 Do you need optical character recognition?

 Optical character recognition (OCR) allows your computer to easily read the text in your documents.
 OCR makes it easy to organize, search for and format your scanned documents.
 OCR is generally an industry-standard feature included in most modern document scanners, and it can be a huge timesaver for businesses.